• Recipes

 gnocchi alla sorrentina recipe step 2 (1)

-Add the tomato passata, basil, a little salt and some ground black pepper.
-Bring the sauce to a boil, then lower the heat to low and keep cooking for 15 minutes, stirring occasionally.
-Cover with a lid.
+Add the tomato passata, basil leaves, a pinch of salt, and a bit of black pepper.
+Bring to a gentle boil, then lower the heat and let it simmer for about 15 minutes, stirring occasionally.

 How to cook gnocchi step 1 (1)